 Insulated ski jackets come in two major construction styles.
 Most are all one piece: lightweight lining, insulation, and shell are essentially quilted together.
 Some appealing styles, however, come in a modular construction with a separate waterproof shell and a removable insulating inner jacket.
 Modular 3-in-1 style jackets offer greater value and versatility.
 For a given insulating value, traditional construction, for lack of a better term, will be more comfortable, lighter, and more purpose-built, though the modular styles allow for better temperature regulation and more wear options.
-The modular jackets that we reviewed were Patagonia 3-in-1 Snow Shot and the Columbia Whirlibird Interchange.
+The modular jacket that we reviewed is the Patagonia 3-in-1 Snow Shot.

 Some users, especially those coming from hiking or climbing backgrounds, will be attracted to layering systems built around a waterproof shell.
 For those users, look for a generous cut for adding insulation and a helmet underneath, ski specific features like pockets and other accouterments, and great waist, collar, and wrist seals.
 The best shells on the market attach securely to matching pants for functionality that approaches that of a one-piece suit, with none of the drawbacks of a one-piece suit.

 Fit and Comfort